-Beyond the services that the Center for Global Services provides to the Rutgers community, we are also fortunate to work closely with many university academic and service units that provide additional support for international students.
+Beyond the services that Rutgers Global–International Student and Scholar Services provides to the Rutgers community, we are also fortunate to work closely with many university academic and service units that provide additional support for international students.
 Below is a list of resources that are available to facilitate your success at Rutgers and assist you in many ways during your time here:

 New International Student Orientation (Mandatory for new international students)

 This mandatory one-week event helps international students navigate campus resources and start to adjust to life in a new country and at a new school.
-The 2017 International Student Orientation, held August 28–September 1, is a great opportunity for you to meet new friends and learn more about social and academic resources available to you.
+The 2018 International Student Orientation, held August 27–August 31, is a great opportunity for you to meet new friends and learn more about social and academic resources available to you.

 Office of International Academic Support